SuiteDash vs Jira: Honest Comparison for 2026

 Jira

-Developer-workflow focused: velocity charts, burndown/burnup charts, sprint reports, cumulative flow diagrams, resolution time analysis, and custom dashboards with configurable gadgets.
+Developer-workflow reporting is Jira's strong suit: velocity charts, burndown/burnup charts, sprint reports, cumulative flow diagrams, resolution time analysis, and custom dashboards with configurable gadgets.
 Premium adds advanced roadmap reports and cross-project analytics.
-Essential for agile retrospectives and capacity planning.
+These metrics are essential for agile retrospectives and capacity planning.
+For non-technical reporting (revenue, pipeline), Jira offers nothing.

 Verdict